 The investments are under the management of Frank Russell Investment Company, UBS Commercial Services, Inc., and Wells Fargo Advisors, LLC, who also maintain custody of the securities.
-The Museum's investments are in mutual funds and investment income is reported in the accompanying statements of activities, net of investment management fees.
+The Museum's investments are in mutual funds and investment income is reported in the accompanying statement of activities, net of investment management fees.

-Fair values and unrealized gains (losses) are summarized as follows:
+At September 30, 2014 fair values and unrealized gains are summarized as follows: